 \subsection{The effect of $J_{p}$}

-Beside the interaction between the nearest spins $J$, the interactions between spins farther apart also play important roles in our lattice model.
+Beside the interaction $J$ between the nearest spins, the interactions between spins farther apart also play important roles in our lattice model.
 With the set of various values of these parameters, the model is capable to simulate many different cases, i.e. to manipulate the transition temperatures.
-As we vary the interaction along the surface diagonal $J_{P}$, it significantly changes the transition temperatures as shown in Figs. \ref{Fig15} and tables 1, 2.
+As we modify the interaction along the surface diagonal $J_{P}$, it significantly changes the transition temperatures as shown in Figs. \ref{fig10}.

-In both case, the increase of $J_{P}$ increases the transition in a linear fashion.
-From Eq. \ref{e_alpha} it is easy to see the negative value of $J_{P}$ competes with negative $J$.
-The negative $J$ prefers different states of the nearest spins and consequently the same states of the spins on surface diagonal, while negative $J_{P}$ forces the diagonal spins to be in different states.
-Thus, in both the CRL and the Husimi lattice the decrease of $J_{P}$ decreases the transition temperature, that is, makes it easier for the system to be melted.
-On the other hand, positive $J_{P}$ favors antiferromagnetic spin configuration and increase the transition temperature for the same reason.
-In CRL, the role of $J_{P}$ is more significant than it is in the Husimi lattice, because a cubic unit has 12 surface diagonal interactions and 12 nearest interactions, while a square unit has 4 $J$'s and 2 $J_{P}$'s therefore the diagonal interactions have less weight.
+In both lattices, the increment of $J_{P}$ enhances the transition $T$ in a linear relationship.
+From Eq. \ref{e_alpha} it is easy to understand that the negative value of $J_{P}$ competes with negative $J$.
+The negative $J$ prefers different states of the nearest spins and consequently the same states of the spins on the surface diagonal, while negative $J_{P}$ forces the diagonal spins to be in different states.
+Thus, in both the CRL and HL the decrease of $J_{P}$ lowers the transition temperature, that is, makes the system unstable and easier to undergo a transition.
+On the other hand, positive $J_{P}$ favors antiferromagnetic spin configuration and increases the transition temperature for the same reason.
+In CRL, the role of $J_{P}$ is more significant than it is in the HL, because a cubic unit has 12 surface diagonal interactions and 12 nearest neighbor interactions, while a square unit has 4 $J$'s and 2 $J_{P}$'s therefore the diagonal interactions have less weight.